 How many grams of dry food should a cat eat per day?

 The average adult cat needs 50 to 70 grams of dry food per day (1.7 ounces to 2.5 ounces) or 150 to 250 grams of wet food (5.3 ounces to 8.8 ounces).
-The easiest way to determine how much food to give your cat is to check the label on the package.
+The easiest way to determine how many grams per day to give your cat is to check the feeding guide on the package.
 If your cat is not on a commercial diet, you will either need to do some caloric calculations or go by feel (provide a tablespoon per meal and see how your cat’s weight changes).

 Note: According to the American Animal Hospital Association, a lean cat needs 70 × Ideal Body Weight (in kilograms) x 0.75 kcal per day.
 Therefore an average cat weighing 4 kg (8.8 lbs) needs about 210 kcal/day.
 Please understand that this number depends on many things and is a guideline to start with.
 This does not apply to a kitten, pregnant cat, or overweight cat.